401-Advanced-DOTNOT-CSHARP/Lab-03-ReviewofC-/README.md

 ### Change Log
 ***[The change log will list any changes made to the code base.
-This includes any changes from TA/Instructor feedback]*** 1.9: *Challenge 9 incomplete* - 8 July 2020
+This includes any changes from TA/Instructor feedback]*** 2.0: *All Challenges and tests complete and passing* - July 18 2020 1.9: *Challenge 9 incomplete* - 8 July 2020
 1.7: *Challenge 7* - 8 July 2020
 1.6: *Challenge 6* - 8 July 2020